ottstask/ottcli/README.md

 # ottcli

-ottcli is command line for code / build / deploy in localhost and cloud.
+ottcli is command line to code / build / deploy in localhost and cloud.